Tharinimala22/Classbook/README.md

 # Classbook
 Facebook clone made using python and Django. <br>
-Hello there, if you want to clone my project here are the steps to clone it on your local machine.<br>

 ## Clone the project
 Use this command to clone the project.<br><br>